-Based upon the governance model adopted by the Board of Governors, the LAP Oversight Committee had previously developed a Long-Range Strategic Plan for the purposes of (1) articulating a long-term vision for the program, (2) developing and enhancing relationships with the LAP's many stakeholders, and (3) ensuring the viability and accountability of the program.
-The Plan includes an assessment of the external policy environment within which the program functions, a vision statement explaining the core values and mission of the program, goals, strategies, objectives, and performance indicators.
-As in years past, the Plan was revisited and updated at the Oversight Committee's first meeting of the year.
-The Committee's goals continue to be:
+Based upon the governance model adopted by the Board of Governors, the LAP Oversight Committee developed a Long-Range Strategic Plan for the purposes of (1) articulating a long-term vision for the Program, (2) developing and enhancing relationships with the LAP's many stakeholders, and (3) ensuring the viability and accountability of the Program.
+The Plan includes an assessment of the external policy environment within which the Program functions, a vision statement explaining the core values and mission of the Program, goals, strategies, objectives, and performance indicators.
+The Plan is updated by the Oversight Committee each year.
+The Committee's goals continue to be the following: